google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 scope will cause a new web context to be opened for the user.
 This allows you to have multiple progressive web apps per origin.

-## Effectivly managing the scope

-We've seen that the scope attribute helps users navigate into your progressive web app and it also controls how users can break out of your progressive web app.

 ## Managing permissions

 By Installing your Progressive Web App it now becomes part of the system.
 Added sites show up on the home screen, app drawer and throughout the Android System-UI as a user would expect.
 Permissions are handled differently, by default your app can only have the same permissions surface as Chrome would normally have when installed - you can't ask for Camera access at install time for example.
 This means that as developer you must request permission for sensitive API's such as Camera and Microphone access, notifications etc at runtime as you would for any normal web site and the Chrome runtime will prompt you for access.

 Android normally gives instant access notifications, Installed Progressive Web Apps do not have this permission granted by default and your user must explicitly opt-in to receiving notifications

 ## Storage and app state

 When the user adds your Progressive Web App to their system Chrome will use the same profile and will not segregate the data.
 This means your service worker will already be installed, your cookies still active any client-side storage will be still stored the next time that the user opens the App.

 This can cause some issues because if the user clears the Chrome profile, then your data in your app will also be cleared.
 To ensure that your user data is held more permanently, please use the [Persistent Storage API](/web/updates/2016/06/persistent-storage).

 Please let us know if you have any feedback or questions.
 If you encounter a bug, you can file it on the Chromium bug tracker [here](https://bugs.chromium.org/p/chromium/issues/entry?components=Mobile%3EWebAPKs&labels=OS-Android,Type-Bug,Pri-2,Source-devpreview-feedback&cc=sbirch@google.com&comment=Android%20version%3A%0AChrome%20version%3A%20%0A%0ASite%3A%20%0A%0ASteps%20to%20reproduce%3A%0A(1)%0A(2)%0A(3)%0A%0AExpected%20result%3A%0A%0A%0AActual%20result%3A%0A).
 Please also take a look at **FAQs below** that aim to answer any additional questions you might have.

 - - -